angular/angular/adev/src/content/guide/components/lifecycle.md

 These functions are different from the other lifecycle hooks described in this guide.
 Rather than a class method, they are standalone functions that accept a callback.
-The execution of render callbacks are not tied to any specific component instance, but instead an application-wide hook.
+The execution of render callbacks is not tied to any specific component instance, but is instead an application-wide hook.

 `afterRender` and `afterNextRender` must be called in an [injection context](guide/di/dependency-injection-context), typically a